 I’ve learned a lot since then, thanks to some wonderful folks in the medical profession.
 It turns out that while my smoking history certainly didn’t help my situation (to say the least), it wasn’t the ultimate cause.
 I have an odd genetic quirk called Alpha1-antitrypsin deficiency, which means I’m short on an enzyme controlling the lung tissue’s natural cleaning process; in essence my lungs wind up damaging themselves—sort of like using too much elbow grease with a Brillo pad.
 Since more damage is inflicted whenever the lungs need to clean themselves, smoking is highly unadvisable with this condition, & any kind of significant respiratory infection like a flu is also, in a word, bad.
 Of course, I didn’t know I had this condition until 01, & hadn’t even heard about it before that.
 The condition was first identified fairly recently—in 1963.

-tion for the medically squeamish (it’s actually not bad, but it does involve a weekly IV).
+Fortunately, there is a treatment for this, but I'll spare the specific details in consideration for the medically squeamish (it’s actually not bad, but it does involve a weekly IV).
 The treatment isn’t restorative—once lung tissue is damaged, it’s damaged, period—but it does maintain a baseline level to minimize further damage.
 One of the more obscure links on the Other Places of Interest section here is AlphaNet.
 This is a great organization that performs outreach, helps to educate folks with the condition, & facilitates research.

 It’s a place I just haven’t inhabited as much in the past few years—so the walks are a way of re-connecting with a landscape that had begun to seem alien; there was a time when I was out there a lot—fencing, building “cages” for young trees so the llamas wouldn’t strip them bare, & doing various ranchette activities involving the llamas & their loafing shed & corral.
-At a certain point the crucial work was done, & if there was something that needed to be mended, it was an event—not something that was encompassed by the normal flow of life.
+At a certain point the crucial work was done, & if there was something that needed to be mended, it was an event—not something that was encompassed by the normal flow

 But the pasture always seemed magical to me in many ways.
 Although 10 acres is nothing compared with the territory covered by a real ranch, it’s always seemed like a whole world to me—especially when I moved here from a studio apartment in San Francisco’s Western Addition.
 The snapshots accompanying this post were taken on Wednesday, & they concentrate on the area around the pond, to the west of our house.
 I’ve always had a special fondness for this area—it just seems so cool to live on property that has a pond.

-our old cat Weenie (she’s about 9-years-old, which is getting up there for a cat that’s half wild) seems to like to accompany me on these strolls.
+It’s also quite fun that our old cat Weenie (she’s about 9-years-old, which is getting up there for a cat that’s half wild) seems to like to accompany me on these strolls.
 Of course, cats always have their own reality, & she invariably finds something in the pasture to keep her occupied as I’m heading for home.

 But the real point of this is, simply: life overall is good.
 Sure, I’d like to do some things I used to do, but I’m no

 I'll be around later today to respond to any comments.
-In the meantime, I was reminded of the following beautiful poem by
+In the meantime, I was reminded of the following beautiful poem by Robert Duncan.

 Often I Am Permitted to Return to a Meadow